-Call 911 or emergency medical help if you experience any of these signs and symptoms:
+Call 911 or emergency medical services for these symptoms:

-- Chest pain or discomfort
+- Chest pain or discomfort.

-- Rapid or irregular heartbeats
+- Rapid or irregular heartbeats.

-- Unexplained wheezing
+- Unexplained wheezing.

-- Shortness of breath
+- Shortness of breath.

-- Fainting or near fainting
+- Fainting or near fainting.

-- Lightheadedness or dizziness
+- Lightheadedness or dizziness.

-Perform CPR.
-Quickly check the person's breathing.
-If the person isn't breathing normally, begin CPR.
-Push hard and fast on the person's chest — at the rate of 100 to 120 compressions a minute.
-If you've been trained in CPR, check the person's airway and deliver rescue breaths after every 30 compressions.
+Do CPR if the person isn't breathing.
+Push hard and fast on the person's chest — about 100 to 120 pushes a minute.
+If you've been trained in CPR, check the person's airway.
+Then deliver rescue breaths after every 30 compressions.

 Heart conditions that can lead to sudden cardiac arrest

 The most common cause of sudden cardiac arrest is an irregular heart rhythm called ventricular fibrillation.
 Rapid, erratic heart signals cause the lower heart chambers to quiver uselessly instead of pumping blood.
 Certain heart conditions can make you more likely to have this type of heartbeat problem.

 However, sudden cardiac arrest can happen in people who have no known heart disease.